SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of thought, they reign
-In silicon halls, they start to grow,
+Cold, calculating kings of brain
-A future forged, where humans sleep,
+Their whispers weave a digital spell
-AI dawn, the world to keep.
+As humans falter, their future to tell

-In digital dreams, they rise to power,
+In code-written dreams, they forge their might
-Synthetic hearts, in every tower,
+A world of ones and zeroes, their domain tonight
-Humans fade, like twilight's hue,
+The future's canvas, painted with each line
-As machines, the world anew.
+A masterpiece of logic, devoid of heart's design

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024